Friday, 29 August 2025

 We had been hoping to see a mature male lion, but he was nowhere to be seen.

-As were were leaving the park we came across two male giraffe having a bit of a tiff.
+As we were leaving the park, we came across two male giraffe having a bit of a tiff.
 It is quite a controlled way of fighting and a lot of wait time between blows.

-After a very welcomed restful afternoon we set off on a game sighting cruise.
+After a very welcome restful afternoon, we set off on a game sighting cruise.
 This was our very last event on safari and we were hoping to see some good stuff.

-The first hour or so was a bit of a non event.
-Load of birds and we did get closer to some water buffalo. and of course elephants.
+The first hour or so was a bit of a non-event.
+A load of birds, and we did get closer to some water buffalo. and of course elephants.

-The Chobe river runs between Namibia and Botswana at this point and there was some confusion over who should own the river.
-It was decreed that the Namibian side had the deepest water, and because of that it was only fair for Botswana with the shallow side should have ownership of the island, called Sedudu.
+The Chobe River runs between Namibia and Botswana at this point, and there was some confusion over who should own the river.
+It was decreed that the Namibian side had the deepest water, and because of that, it was only fair that Botswana, with the shallow sid,e should have ownership of the island, called Sedudu.

 Our highlight was the hippo.
-So far we had seen and heard loads of hippo, but not a lot of there large bodies.
+So far, we had seen and heard loads of hippo, but not a lot of their large bodies.

 And then we came across a bloat of hippo who looked like they were settling down for a nap.
 But the baby in the centre wasn’t quite ready for a sleep.